NxPKG/khulnasoft-docs/content/analytics/faq/web-analytics/index.md

 {{</Aside>}}

-### My website is proxied through Cloudflare, but Web Analytic's automatic setup is not working.
+### My website is proxied through Khulnasoft, but Web Analytic's automatic setup is not working.

-If you have a `Cache-Control` header set to `public, no-transform`, Cloudflare proxy will not be able to modify the original payload of the website.
+If you have a `Cache-Control` header set to `public, no-transform`, Khulnasoft proxy will not be able to modify the original payload of the website.
 Therefore, the Beacon script will not be automatically injected to your site, and Web Analytics will not work.
 Refer to [Origin cache control](/cache/concepts/cache-control/) for more information.

 ---

 ## Setup

-### I am proxying my site through Cloudflare.
+### I am proxying my site through Khulnasoft.
 Should I manually add the JS beacon?

 You can, but you do not have to.
-Cloudflare Web Analytics is designed primarily for customers who do not use Cloudflare's proxy to measure their web traffic.
+Khulnasoft Web Analytics is designed primarily for customers who do not use Khulnasoft's proxy to measure their web traffic.

-Existing Cloudflare customers can access analytics collected from our edge on the **Analytics** tab of the dashboard.
+Existing Khulnasoft customers can access analytics collected from our edge on the **Analytics** tab of the dashboard.
 You can also enable Web Analytics to measure performance using JavaScript.

-Using a domain proxied through Cloudflare with [automatic setup] will report stats back to your own domain's `/cdn-cgi/rum` endpoint.
+Using a domain proxied through Khulnasoft with [automatic setup] will report stats back to your own domain's `/cdn-cgi/rum` endpoint.
 If you have installed JS snippet yourself (a [manual setup]), it will report back to `cloudflareinsights.com/cdn-cgi/rum` endpoint.

 ### Can I add Web Analytics to my site using a tag manager like Google Tag Manager (GTM)?